astorz/Udacity_Visualization-D3/README.md

 Lastly, Reviewer 3 suggested adding data from other years to allow for further comparison.
 I ultimately included data from 2004 - 2008, the years where complete data was available with information on delay types.
 The final chart includes two types of interaction, enhancing understanding of the data.
 First, a tooltip appears with information on the particular data point when the user hovers over a given point.
 Second, users can transition between different years (2004-2008) through the select dropdown menu in the top left corner of the page.

 ## Feedback
+- Reviewer 1: "Very intesting project.
+A line plot is definitely a good way to show this type of data.
+But maybe you want to also include points so that users can identify the actual data points.
+Also, the lines are very busy.
+I think aggregating by month would be sufficient to show the main trends across time."
+- Reviewer 2: "Nice project.
+I agree that aggregating by month is better, it is easier to see main trends.
+Maybe you want to show relative numbers, i.e. delay time per month divided by number of flights in that month?
+Just an idea, especially if there is a large variation of number of scheduled flights from one month to the next."
+- Reviewer 3: "This looks great, there is definitely a message, and it is easy to perceive.
+Do you have data for other years?
+Then you could show how this has evolved over time."

 ## Resources
 - Murray, S. (2017).
 Interactive Data Visualization for the Web: An Introduction to Designing with D3.
 O'Reilly Media, Inc.